The public policy of Thanksgiving

 “Religious faith is the strength of our nation, and the hope of all mankind.”

-Truman’s words are those we ask everyone to ponder this week as they prepare to partake in what even contrarian William Leggett had to admit was a nation’s exceedingly impressive spectacle of pausing in unison to give thanks.
+Truman’s words are those we ask everyone to ponder as they partake in what even contrarian William Leggett had to admit was a nation’s exceedingly impressive spectacle of pausing in unison to give thanks.

 Colin McNickle is communications and marketing director at the Allegheny Institute for Public Policy (firstname.lastname@example.org).